naufudge/manga-reader-bot/README.md

 - `/manga [manga name] [chapter number]` -> Start reading any manga that you want
 - `/manga_search [manga name]` -> Search for a manga

-If you need any help, feel free to DM me on discord; Nauf#0709 Feedback is also greatly appreciated.
+If you need any help, feel free to DM me on discord *Nauf#0709*

+Feedback is also greatly appreciated.
 Thank you!